jmoenig/Snap/DEVLOG.md

 * reduced number of pwa-cached files
 * added everything except libraries to pwa cache
 * added everything except some libraries to pwa cache
+* added Beetle and MQTT libraries to pwa cache

 ### 2024-09-09
 * updated from master branch